lude-bri/NetPractice_42/README.md

 * **Location Addressing:** providing the location of the device in the network

 > [!IMPORTANT]
-> IPv4 addresses are written in the format: 192.168.1.1, where each number ranges from 0 to 255 (32-bit).
+> IPv4 addresses are written in the format: `192.168.1.1`, where each number ranges from 0 to 255 (32-bit).
 > IPv6 addresses are written in hexadecimal and are much longer (128-bit).

 # 3.2.
 Subnetwork

-Project about Networks
+A subnet is a smaller network within a larger one.
+Subnetting helps divide IP networks for better performance and security.

+Each IP address has two parts:

+* **Network ID**: identifies the network

+* **Host ID**: identifies the device

+A **subnet mask** (e.g., `255.255.255.0`) is used to separate the network part from the host part.
+For example:

+* IP: `192.168.1.34`

+* Subnet Mask: `255.255.255.0` → Network: `192.168.1.0`, Host: `34`

+Subnetting allows:

+1. Efficient IP address management

+2. Network segmentation

+3. Enhanced routing and security